GLOBAL MARKETS-U.S. growth hopes help shares shrug off China money market jitters

 * Chinese money rates swing higher amid liquidity squeeze

-LONDON/NEW YORK, Dec 23 Global stock markets rose to record highs on Monday, underpinned by improving U.S. economic data that overshadowed a credit squeeze in China, while subdued inflation data undermined gold and left it on course for its worst year in over two decades.
+LONDON, Dec 23 Signs of improving U.S. economic growth helped ease stock markets into holiday mode on Monday, though a credit squeeze in China and gold facing its worst year in over two decades took the edge off gains.

-Thin pre-holiday trading, with many investors gearing up for Christmas and with Tokyo on holiday, meant exaggerated price movements.
+Trading was thin, and with many investors gearing up for Christmas and with Tokyo on holiday, Wall Street was expected to add around 0.4 percent to Friday's all-time high finish.

-Wall Street share indexes bolted higher after data showed U.S. consumer spending increased to a five-month high in November, while consumer sentiment improved in December.
-At the same time, signs of strength in the world's largest economy have not spurred inflation, with a price index for consumer spending unchanged for a second straight month.

-Apple Inc shares surged 2.9 percent to $565.10 after the company signed a long-awaited distribution deal with China Mobile.

-"This is just good news, and a much bigger strategic deal than had been forecast," said Oliver Pursche, president of Suffern, New York-based Gary Goldberg Financial Services, which owns the stock.

-European markets were also seeing some last-minute festive buying, with London's FTSE and Frankfurt's Dax 0.6 higher.
-Portuguese shares gained 1.5 percent.
+European markets were also seeing some last-minute festive buying, with London's FTSE and Frankfurt's Dax 0.5 higher ahead of the U.S. restart and Portuguese shares up a bumper 1.8 percent.

 "Growth is picking up," International Monetary Fund head Christine Lagarde said on NBC.
 "And unemployment is going down.
 So all of that gives us a much stronger outlook for 2014, which brings us to raising our (U.S.) forecast."

+The Dax's gain in Germany meant it too was heading into Christmas at an all-time high.
+It has risen almost 25 percent this year and analysts are eyeing more in 2014 if its powerhouse economy performs as expected.

-It was not all festive cheer, however.
-China's benchmark short-term money rates reached a near six-month high of 9.8 percent at one stage as its credit squeeze continued.
+It wasn't all festive cheer, however.
+China's benchmark short-term money rates reached a near six-month high of 9.8 percent at one stage in Asia as its credit squeeze continued.

-Rapid credit growth in the world's second-biggest economy has worried Chinese authorities, who fear rising debt levels are fueling asset bubbles.
+Rapid credit growth in the world's second-biggest economy has worried Chinese authorities, who fear rising debt levels are fuelling asset bubbles.

 The Indonesian, Malaysian and Thai currencies all came under pressure last week and even the Korean won lost a little of its strength.
 The Thai baht, which also has domestic political turmoil to contend with, hit its lowest since early 2010 on Monday.